mhasegawa7045/Film_NLP_Sentimental_Analysis_Machine_Learning/Hasegawa_dmtm-project/README.md

 - Tokenization (TF-DF) was used to increase efficiency to analyze term frequencies in movie `Descriptions`, so that the conceptual theme of a movie franchise would be determined even if a person has never watched any of the films.
 - Create mixtures of terms that are correlated to every topic and the mixture of topics that distinguishes each document through Topic Modeling in the dataset, `IMDB_movies.csv`.
 - Sentimental Analysis focused on Movies with Sentimetal Clusters that were using `bing` and `nrc` lexicons to see how `Sentiment` affects `Rating` and `Revenue`.
-- The network of bigrams for the Movies dataset help summarize how frequented Movie `Description` word-terms create term reklationships and how they connect to other movies.
+- The network of bigrams for the Movies dataset help summarize how frequented Movie `Description` word-terms create term relationships and how they connect to other movies.

 ## References
 (n.d.).
 Retrieved from http://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm